*This write-up has been updated, after the eNaira launch on 25 October 2021.

 - eNaira will be a legal tender, and can be used for any kind of trade, purchases or savings in Naira only.

 - eNaira is designed to ensure financial inclusion for all categories of users.
 It is available for government Ministries, Departments and Agencies (MDAs), merchants/ businesses and individuals (both banked and unbanked).

 - Just like the Naira, eNaira will be issued, distributed, redeemed or destroyed, controlled, secured and monitored by the CBN.

-- Licensed financial institutions will re-distribute eNaira to their customers (individuals and corporate) who have been issued specific eNaira wallet codes by the CBN.
+- Licensed financial institutions will re-distribute eNaira to their customers (individuals and corporate) who have been issued specific eNaira wallet codes (within the bank) by the CBN.
 Every user of the eNaira wallet or app, will require a CBN code, linked to the user’s bank account.
 In addition, user would be required to submit his or her Bank Verification Number (BVN) and some other biodata or business information (for merchant/ business accounts). *It is not currently clear how unbanked customers can be onboarded on to the app since they do not have bank accounts to which the CBN code can be linked.

 - Government ministries, departments, and agencies (MDAs) will be onboarded onto their eNaira wallets directly by the CBN.
 The MDAs can then pay or receive eNaira from citizens who are eNaira wallet holders.

 - CBN will provide its eNaira app for first use by the public, from October 2021.
 Banks and other licensed financial institutions can decide to integrate the CBN eNaira wallets unto their own banking apps or other new channels for use by their own customers afterwards.